mskarha/mattskarha/_posts/2019-08-09-micarrays.md

 # Cooperative Listening Devices with Distributed and Wearable Microphone Arrays

-I was fortunate enough to spend the past two summers ('18 & '19) as a research assistant in the lab of [Ryan Corey, PhD](http://ryanmcorey.com/).
+I was fortunate enough to spend two summers ('18 & '19) as a research assistant in the lab of [Ryan Corey, PhD](http://ryanmcorey.com/).
 When I was working with him, he was a doctoral candidate in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
 This post summarizes our work.

 <p align="center">
   <img height="300" src="/assets/img/room1.jpg">